 I always had a passion towards metallurgy when I was exposed to the depth of this subject during my under-graduation program.
 Because of my love for the subject, I decided to go for higher studies.
 After PhD, when I joined the R & D Division of EWAC Alloys Ltd., I realized how important metallurgy is for the weld properties.
 Welding has been one of my favourite subjects because of its huge practical applications.
 While at EWAC Alloys, I studied many technical books related to welding and learnt the art, science and technology of it.
 I have been instrumental in the development of various special purpose welding consumables for the R & D Division of EWAC Alloys Ltd. to cater to industries like oil and gas (ONGC), fertilizer (L & T Hazira), etc. Using my in-depth knowledge of metallurgy, I was able to meet the requirements for special properties in the weld like high impact toughness, pitting corrosion resistance, high ductility etc.

 During my tenure at the Materials Science Division of National Aerospace Limited (NAL), I worked on several case studies on aircraft and industry related failure and accident investigations.
 One particular failure which I dealt with was the weld failure of an afterburner of a fighter aircraft which met with an accident.
-The accident investigation revealed that the weld joint design was not proper, which led to the initiation of a fatigue crack at the weld root.
+The accident investigation revealed that excessive service stresses led to the initiation of a fatigue crack at the weld root.
 The vibrating loads experienced by the aircraft resulted in the crack to grow and the afterburner part of the engine caught fire due to fuel leakage.
-Such huge losses and accidents can happen if the weld design is not proper.
+Such huge losses and accidents can happen if the weld is subjected to unnatural service stresses.

 The article related to this accident is published in Engineering Failure Analysis (https://www.sciencedirect.com/science/article/pii/S1350630713000320).